alvarogois/redirect-to-login-if-not-logged-in/README.md

 ## Changelog ##

 ### 1.6 ###
-* WordPress 4.1.1 compatibility update
+* WordPress 4.1.1 compatibility update.

 ### 1.5 ###
 * Complete rewrite to use the already existing auth_redirect hook.